Seq # 603520460

 Flight periods

-The adults fly from mid April towards early September in two generations a year.
-They can be seen during sunny days visiting flowers.
-They come sparsely to light.
+The adults fly from mid-April till early September in two generations a year.

 Observed on